-I was appointed as Headteacher at Haydon Abbey School in the Autumn Term 2010 and my role is to report on matters of teaching and learning, school development and the wellbeing of students, staff and parents to the Governing Body..
+I was appointed as Headteacher at Haydon Abbey School in the Autumn Term 2010 and my role is to report on matters of teaching and learning, school development and the well being of students, staff and parents to the Governing Body.
 I came into education as a mature person after previous careers in the police force and the care system.
 Since my appointment I have been totally committed to improving the school in order that our children can have the best outcomes possible.
-I am passionate about our school community and it is a real privilege to be involved with them.
-I am extremely proud of the way in which everybody is working here on a programme of rapid school improvement to enrich the learning experiences for our children.
+I am passionate about our school community and it is a real privilege to be involved with the school.
+I am extremely proud of the way in which everybody is working here on a programme of continuous school improvement to enrich the learning experiences for our children.
 Haydon Abbey is the school of choice and focal point of our community.
-Our next project is the development of our pre-school, due to open Spring Term 2015, to meet the needs of two year old children in our community.
+The school continues to grow with the Pre-School and Nursery and current building work which will provide us with a much larger hall and three new classrooms.

 I have been working at Haydon Abbey since 2011 and through the years I have had many roles within the school from class teacher, PE coordinator, English coordinator, NQT mentor, GTP mentor and School Council.
 Currently I am the Deputy Headteacher in charge of Teaching and Learning, behaviour and assessment.
 I am very passionate about teaching and improving teaching in order to progress children’s learning.
 I enjoy challenge and feel as a Deputy Headteacher and Governor I can have a positive impact on the children in our community.
 In the years I have been here I have seen a huge change in the culture of the school.
 We are constantly improving and changing for the better.
 I am very proud to have been on the journey with Mrs Ejdowski and the Governors to getting our last Ofsted judgement of ‘Good’.
 I know that with continued hard work and the promoted shared values of resilience, honesty, wellbeing, respect and cooperation we can achieve so much more as a school.